Saniiiyya-design/Sales_inisights_powerBi/README.md

 🧠 Project Overview

-This project focuses on analyzing sales performance data to identify revenue trends, customer contribution, and sales patterns using interactive Power BI dashboards.
+-This project focuses on analyzing sales performance data to identify revenue trends, customer contribution, and sales patterns using interactive Power BI dashboards.
 The goal is to support data-driven business decisions through clear visualization and analysis.

 🎯 Problem Statement

-Businesses often struggle to understand:
+--Businesses often struggle to understand:

-How revenue changes over time
+--How revenue changes over time

-Which customers contribute the most to sales
+--Which customers contribute the most to sales

-How sales quantity differs across customers and products
+--How sales quantity differs across customers and products

-This project addresses these challenges by creating executive-level and detailed analytical dashboards.
+--This project addresses these challenges by creating executive-level and detailed analytical dashboards.

 📁 Dataset Description

-Historical sales transaction data
+--Historical sales transaction data

-Time period: 2017 – 2020
+--Time period: 2017 – 2020

-Key fields:
+-Key fields:

 Date